chriswillott/jwst/README.md

     The output file is overwritten.
     You need a working installation of WebbPSF.
     Works for NIRISS, NIRCam and NIRSpec.
-    Requires checkifstar.py for differentiating between saturated stars and snowballs.
+    Requires checkifstar.py for differentiating between saturated stars and snowballs if imagingmode is True.

 <b>Usage</b>
 A typical calling sequence is: